IonQ to buy SkyWater for $1.8 billion to expand hardware capabilities

 The cash-and-stock deal will allow IonQ to secure its supply chain by taking control of its own chip production, ensuring a steady supply of advanced technology as it scales up its work supporting federal and defense sectors.

-IonQ's shares rose about 2 per cent in premarket trading, while SkyWater jumped more than 8 per cent.
+IonQ's shares rose about 4 per cent in early trading, while SkyWater jumped nearly 8 per cent.

 By acquiring its own fabrication facility and securing embedded access to a trusted U.S. foundry, IonQ will be able to begin testing its planned 200,000-qubit chips in 2028, which is earlier than previously expected, the company said.
 In quantum computing, a qubit serves as the fundamental unit of information.